After weekend of chaos, more protests in SC have businesses reeling and protesters enraged

 It was a day of aftershocks, temblors in the nation’s long struggle with racial injustice, triggered by the death of George Floyd in Minneapolis a week ago.
 As happened during the weekend's protests, Monday's demonstrations began peacefully.

-Farther away, in Louisville, Kentucky, the mayor fired the city’s police chief after officers fired on demonstrators there, killing one – an African-American owner of a local barbecue restaurant known to offer free meals for police.
+Farther away, in Louisville, Ky., the mayor fired the city’s police chief after officers fired on demonstrators there, killing one – an African American owner of a local barbecue restaurant known to offer free meals for police.

 McMaster pointed to what happened in Charleston — the violence on Saturday and the more aggressive law enforcement approach Sunday.
 Later in the call, Trump excoriated some governors for being weak.
 “You have to dominate," he told them, according to multiple news reports.
 "If you don't dominate you're wasting your time."